Programs That Make A Difference

 During the school year, many low-income children have access to nutritious meals through their school’s free-and-reduced breakfast and lunch program.
 Unfortunately, on the weekends these same children often have to go without food.An e...

-Cooking Matters, a cooking-based nutrition education program of Share Our Strength, which empowers individuals and families with the skills, knowledge, and confidence to prepare healthy and affordable meals.
+Share Our Strength's Cooking Matters, a cooking-based nutrition education program which empowers individuals and families with the skills, knowledge, and confidence to prepare healthy and affordable meals.

 The Mobile Pantry Program distributes dry and frozen food to underserved, usually rural, communities.
 This program helps populations that do not have access to, or have difficulty accessing, food assistance.